 - Approved protective helmet

 - · Approved hearing protection

 - · Protective goggles or a visor

 This product is in accordance with applicable EC directives.

 Noise emission to the environment according to the European Community's Directive.
-The machine's emission is specified in chapter Technical data and on label.
+The machine's emission is specified in the Technical data chapter and on the label